 An insolvent company can be put into administration in one of two ways:

-- By a court order; or
+- by a court order; or

-- By the out-of-court route, which is simpler but still involves documents being filed in court.
+- by the out-of-court route, which is simpler but still involves documents being filed in court.

 The court order option can be instigated by the company or its directors if the out of court route is not appropriate in the circumstances, or any creditor or creditors of the company, a liquidator, or the supervisor of a CVA.
 They must make a formal application to court to approve the administration.
-It is usually made by the directors or creditors.

 What happens when a company goes into administration?